kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 ## transfer-create

-Use `transfer-create` to transfer the specified token amount from the specified sender to the specified receiver.
+Use `transfer-create` to transfer the specified token amount from the specified sender to the specified receiver and creates the receiver account, if the account doesn't exist.

 ### Arguments